Melton Mowbray Navigation: History

 The act allowed the proprietors to raise £25,000 by issuing shares, with an additional £5,000 if required.
 Many of the shareholders lived locally, though there were some from further afield.
 William Jessop's assistant, Christopher Staveley had drawn up the detailed plans, which included details of the lock sites and cuts necessary to build them, together with sites where the river would be straightened to aid navigation.
 Ten mills were in operation at the time, and so that determined the location and fall of ten of the locks.
 Although the plans showed lock cuts with a lock at the upper end of the cut, they were moved to the lower end, as Jessop's work on the River Thames had shown that this arrangement tended to prevent the formation of a bar or shoal where the lock cut rejoined the river.
 Work began soon after the award of the act, with Staveley employed as engineer, although there are few details of the construction, as the company records have not survived.

 The first section, from the Soar to Frisby Mill, was opened in November 1794.
 The canal was built during the time of the French Wars, and inflation was a problem, resulting in costs over-running.
 In March 1795, a special meeting was held to consider how to raise more money, while in July, Staveley was 'voted out', to be replaced by William Green, who had been involved in the construction of the Grantham Canal.
 Although he declared that the workmanship and the materials used were very bad, he completed the work and the navigation was open by 1797.
-A second act of Parliament was obtained to resolve a number of financial issues, and it seems that the total cost of the project was around £45,000.
+A second act of Parliament, the Melton Mowbray Navigation (Completion) Act 1800 (39 & 40 Geo.
+3. c. lv), was obtained to resolve a number of financial issues, and it seems that the total cost of the project was around £45,000.
 The navigation was 14.75 mi long, with twelve broad locks, which raise the canal by 71 ft between the Soar and Melton.